-The FDA says on average, the cost of a generic drug is 80 to 85 percent lower than the brand-name product.
+The FDA says on average, the cost2 of a generic drug is 80 to 85 percent lower than the brand-name product.
 That doesn’t mean that generic medicines are always inexpensive!
 With this fact in mind, Jay Harold presents you relevant information on generic drugs.

 What are Generic Drugs?

-A generic drug is identical — or bioequivalent — to a brand name drug in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.
+A generic drug3 is identical — or bioequivalent — to a brand name drug in dosage form, safety, strength, route of administration, quality, performance characteristics and intended use.
 Although generic drugs are chemically identical to their branded counterparts, they are typically sold at substantial discounts from the branded price.
 According to the Congressional Budget Office, generic drugs save consumers an estimated $8 to $10 billion a year at retail pharmacies.
 Even more, billions are saved when hospitals use generics.

 After reading the information presented so far, you should still be wondering why generic drugs sometimes are expensive even with insurance.
 Let’s dig at little deeper to get a better handle on the costs involved in making a generic drug.